nminchow/Voltaire/README.md

 # Voltaire

-**Voltaire** is a discord bot that allows you to send messages to the guild and to specific users anonymously.
-When Voltaire is installed, type `!volt help` to get a list of commands.
+**Voltaire** is a discord bot that allows you to send messages anonymously.
+It supports sending messages to server channels as well as sending DMs to members of the server it has been added to.
+Voltaire has several admin settings (which can be viewed with `!volt admin`) to allow admins to best fit the bot to their use case.
+When Voltaire is added to your server, type `!volt help` to get a list of commands.

 [Official Voltaire Discord](https://discord.gg/xyzMyJH)